Namespaces

 [edit] Exceptions

-Only throws if construction of a range object throws.
+Only throws if construction of a non-view object throws.

 [edit] Notes

-The insertion of elements into the container may involve copy which can be more inefficient than move because lvalue references are produced during the indirection call.
+The insertion of elements into the container may involve copy which can be less efficient than move because lvalue references are produced during the indirection call.
 Users can opt-in to use views::as_rvalue to adapt the range in order for their elements to always produce an rvalue reference during the indirection call which implies move.

 __cpp_lib_ranges_to_container 202202L (C++23) std::ranges::to